 Why is this project important?

-- The wildlife in our Chicago River is in desperate need of habitat and our floating gardens will provide vital sanctuaries for many species of fish, birds, turtles and more.
+- The wildlife in the Chicago River is in desperate need of habitat and our floating habitat provides vital sanctuaries for many species of fish, birds, turtles and more.

-- Our Chicago River needs to be cleaned up.
-Aside from obvious pieces of trash in the river, the water quality needs significant improvement – the plants in our garden are contributing to that effort through phytoremediation.
+- The Chicago River needs to be cleaned up.
+Aside from obvious pieces of trash in the river, the water quality needs significant improvement.
+The plants in the park are contributing to that effort by naturally filtering the water, via the process of phytoremediation.

 - This is an opportunity to educate our community on the environment and create engaging STEAM curriculum for students (STEAM = Science, Technology, Engineering, Art and Math).